 - The information desk representative at a place of tourism or other large building

 - The admissions and visitor desks at hospitals.

 While these employees may very well carry out other important tasks – hotel clerks answer the phones and assist guests who are already checked in – their job, first and foremost, is to check in guests who are arriving and assist them with finding what they need.

 Advantages of a Dedicated Receptionist

-- Regular Staffing: Places who employ a dedicated receptionist know the position is staffed at all times and that visitors will not be presented with an empty desk upon arrival.
+- Regular Staffing: Places that employ a dedicated receptionist know the position is staffed at all times and that visitors will not be presented with an empty desk upon arrival.